top of page

 ACCESS TO JUSTICE GRANTS PROGRAM:

 In 2007, DCBF began awarding grants under the Access to Justice Grants Program (ATJ Grants) when the Council of the District of Columbia designated DCBF as the administrator of these funds.
-ATJ Grants support organizations that provide legal assistance in three areas: (a) underserved areas in DC; (b) housing-related matters; and (c) to support a shared legal services interpreter bank.
-Since 2007, over $65 million has been awarded to provide critical legal assistance to DC’s poor and underserved.
+ATJ Grants support organizations that provide legal assistance, or support the provision of that assistance, in three areas: (a) underserved areas in DC; (b) housing-related matters; and (c) to support a shared legal services interpreter bank.
+Since 2007, the Foundation has awarded over $123.6 million to provide critical legal assistance to DC residents with low income or living in underserved communities.

 CIVIL LEGAL COUNSEL PROJECTS PROGRAM:

 The Civil Legal Counsel Projects Program (CLCPP Grants) was established by the Council of the District of Columbia through the Expanding Access to Justice Amendment Act of 2017.
 The legislation designates the DC Bar Foundation to administer this grant program.
-Since 2018, over $15 million has been awarded to DC legal aid organizations providing representation in eviction defense proceedings for low-income District residents.
+Organizations eligible for CLCPP Grants are legal service organizations that provide representation in eviction defense proceedings for District residents with low income.
+Also eligible are non-profit organizations that, in partnership with legal service organizations, enable access to this representation for District residents with low income.
+Since 2018, the Foundation has awarded over $50.4 million to ensure that DC residents with low income and those living in underserved communities have access to civil legal aid.